MicrosoftDocs/iis-docs/iis/extensions/transform-manager/jobdetails-jobdetailsstatus-field-microsoft-web-media-transformmanager.md

 ---
 title: JobDetails.JobDetailsStatus Field (Microsoft.Web.Media.TransformManager)
-description: This page details the syntax for the JobDetailsStatus Field.
+description: Describes the syntax for the JobDetailsStatus Field.
 This represents a constant that is used when transform jobs are sorted by the "status" field.
 TOCTitle: JobDetailsStatus Field
 ms:assetid: F:Microsoft.Web.Media.TransformManager.JobDetails.JobDetailsStatus
 ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.media.transformmanager.jobdetails.jobdetailsstatus(v=VS.90)